There is no guaranteed shortcut for beard growth, especially if your beard is naturally sparse or slow to develop.

 It has been shown in one study that Minoxidil works best on a towel-damp face.
 To be clear, your face should not be dripping with water, but it should not be completely dry either.

-Once you have dripper or sprayed the 1ml of Minoxidil around your face, gently rub it into your desired facial hair area with either the dropper or with two fingers.
+Once you have applied the minoxidil, gently spread it across the target areas with clean fingers.
 You don’t have to use much pressure at all, just make sure there’s a thin layer on the areas of the skin you want more facial hair on.

-Step #5 – Wash your hands carefully with soap
+Wash your hands thoroughly with soap after applying minoxidil.

 The most common recommendation is to apply Minoxidil to your beard twice per day, preferably in the morning and evening and not too close together.
 This is the official recommendation that is same for scalp-hair use as well.

-How Much Minoxidil Should I Use on the Beard?
+How Much Minoxidil Should You Use on the Beard?

 The official recommended amount is 2ml per day divided into two doses, so 1ml per application.